ClericPy/zipapps/README.md

       2. if unzip is set to **AUTO**, then will add the `.pyd` and `.so` files automatically.
    2. the `unzip` arg of `zipapps.create_app`
 8. `--unzip-path, -up`
    1. If `unzip` arg is not null, cache files will be unzipped to the given path while running.
-Defaults to `zipapps_cache`, support some internal variables:
+Defaults to `zipapps_cache`, support some internal variables as runtime args:
-      1.  `TEMP/HOME/SELF` as internal variables, for example `HOME/zipapps_cache`
+      1.  `TEMP/HOME/SELF` as prefix, for example `HOME/zipapps_cache`
           1. `TEMP` means `tempfile.gettempdir()`
           2. `HOME` means `Path.home()`
           3. `SELF` means `.pyz` file path.